EFMP Events and Workshops

 - Children are welcome

-The Respite Care Reimbursement Program is available to eligible EFMP families.
+The Respite Care Reimbursement Program is available to eligible EFMP-enrolled families.
 This workshop covers the Respite Care Reimbursement Program guidelines, eligibility, and the application process.
 This is an essential briefing if you will be utilizing this USMC EFMP respite care subsidy program.

 Special Education Overview

 Are you new to the special education arena or just in need of a refresher on the basics of special education?
 Join us for a workshop on the need-to-know information on the special education process in order for you to be the best advocate for your child.

 Special Needs Forum

 A forum to address the issues and concerns of our families enrolled in the USMC Exceptional Family Member Program dealing with your installation.
 We hope to foster ideas, promote creativity, and solve problems with the outcome of greater coordination and collaboration in accessing quality support services for our families.

 Planning is the key to making a smooth transition for your family during a PCS move, especially if you have a family member with special needs.
 This workshop will step you through the process of creating a timeline checklist, and provide information on useful resources, tips, and organizational tools that will help lessen the stress and anxiety of moving with a family member with special needs.